hipe/tmx/search_and_replace/doc/issues.md

+[#015] #open this new regexp 'o' option - what should we do with it?

 [#014]    #track #experiment ONLY TO SUPPORT TESTS :/

              for the cases of wanting to test the same file against the